flame-engine/flame-crates-example/tutorial/article.md

 The abstract Component class is an interface with two methods, render and update, just like our game.
 The idea is that the Game can be composed of Component's that have their render and update methods called within the Game's methods.
 SpriteComponent is an implementation that renders a sprite, given its name and size (square or width), the (x, y) position and the rotation angle.
 It will appropriately shrink or expand the image to fit the size desired.

-In this case, we load the 'crate.png' file, that must be in the assets/images folder, and have a Crate class that draw boxes of 128x128 pixels, with rotation angle 0.
+In this case, we load the 'crate.png' file, that must be in the assets/images folder, and have a Crate class that draws boxes of 128x128 pixels, with rotation angle 0.

 We then add a Crate property to the Game, instantiate it on the top of the screen, centered horizontally, and render it in our game loop: